robpomeroy/A-Home-for-Mo/content/homepage/options.md

 up.
 We will however still pursue this option, in the hope it will cover some of the costs.

-You'll remember that but for my addtitional needs, my family would not be moving.
+You'll remember that but for my additional needs, my family would not be moving.
 Here is an estimate of some possible costs in finding me a suitable new
 home: